Best Google Charts Alternatives (2026)

 Then the prose around the chart.
 A Living Content block sits between the data source and the published post.
 The author writes conditional variants and the system rotates them when the data shifts, so the paragraph next to the chart stays accurate without a manual edit.

 The table below separates Google Charts into its two surfaces.
-The first row where the columns diverge is developer dependency.
+The first row where the columns diverge is developer dependency, and the last three are where every column except one diverges from LiquiChart.

 DimensionGoogle ChartsSheets P2WDatawrapperFlourishChart.jsHighchartsD3.jsLiquiChart